Back to Learning CenterEmail Authentication

 Which DMARC policy should I choose first?

 Start at None (p=none).
 Your mail is unaffected while aggregate reports flow in, showing every service sending as your domain and whether each passes SPF and DKIM alignment.
-Once your legitimate senders all pass, move the policy slider to Quarantine, optionally ramping with the enforcement percentage (pct), and finish at Reject — full protection against spoofing.
+Once your legitimate senders all pass, move the policy slider to Quarantine, then finish at Reject, full protection against spoofing.
 The dashboard's diff preview shows the exact record change before you apply it, and the same screen manages subdomain policy (sp) and reporting addresses (rua).
 The safe pacing between steps is covered in our guide to tightening DMARC over time.

 DMARC record at monitoring stage versus full enforcement